SEND Information Report

 - The school follows the steps in applying the ASSESS – PLAN – DO – REVIEW cycle.

-- If children do not make adequate progress once they have received all the intervention /adjustments, assessments and good quality personalised teaching then they will be placed on the SEN register.
+- If children do not make adequate progress and they have completed / are completing all the intervention /adjustments, assessments and good quality personalised teaching and learning, then a decision will be made as to whether to place the child on the SEN register.

-- Parents, families, children are fully involved throughout the whole process.
+- Parents, families and children are fully involved throughout the whole process.

 - The school continues to follow the steps in applying the ASSESS – PLAN – DO – REVIEW cycle.

 The Super Targets are reviewed every six weeks, when a review meeting will take place with the child, parents/carers, teacher and teaching support staff.
 A copy of the review is placed on the child’s SEN file.
-A copy is issued to parents/ carers.
 The review evaluations are discussed between SENCo, SLT and teachers, feeding into pupil progress meetings.
 The teacher holds the responsibility for evidencing progress according to the outcomes described in the plan.